ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 ### Future considerations

-#### Grouping
+#### Grouping/Metadata

 One feature that we intend to add to the `Select` is the ability to specify "groups" of options, where each group will have non-selectable header text followed by the options under that group.
-Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single attribute to enable filtering.
+Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single attribute that specifies how the filter text is applied to a target.

+There is also a desire to allow the [`ListOption` to contain complex content](https://github.com/ni/nimble/issues/1135).
+This could include content that also supplies some metadata that _could_ be used for filtering purposes.
+The current proposed API is meant to infrom _how_ the filter text is applied to a target, not _what_ the target is, so I suspect if we ever need to provide a means to the client to change what the target for the filter is, then that would be a different API.

 #### More filter modes

 It may be desireable to have other filter modes in the future, such as case sensitive, or even regular expressions.
 By making the new API an enum, we can easily add new modes as needed.

+#### Dynamic fetching of options

+We know that there is a use-case with the `Combobox` to dynamically fetch options from a server that match the pattern provided in the input field, and so it isn't a stretch that a client might want the same capability in the `Select`.
+However, this is currently accomplished through turning off the `Combobox` `autocomplete` mode, and essentially having the client provide a custom behavior.

+The `Select` presents its own challenges for providing a similar ability:
+- Should the `Combobox` and `Select` provide mirrored APIs for this?
+Currently, this doesn't seem possible in Angular as the `Combobox` relies on users accessing its `value` property from the `nativeElement` to use for the filter, in combination with listening to native `input` events.
+The `Select` would either need to work differently, or the `Combobox` would have to be updated.
+- Would this feature be enabled through another mode on the `filterMode` enum (i.e. a `dynamic` or `custom` mode), or is it orthogonal to the `filterMode` API?
+- Are there challenges in having the filter work against local options in addition to retrieving new ones?

 ## Alternative Implementations / Designs